ExplorationSystems/opengpio/contributing.md

 -   chip = 2 (GPIO[2]): Get the chip number from the number after GPIO.
 -   line = 8 x 2 (A=0, B=1, C=2, D=3)[C] + 2 (C[2]): Get the line by multiplying the 8 by the letter's corrisponding number and then adding the number after the letter.

+You can also use the script at `npm run bcmToChip`, providing the BCM number as arg 1.
+Eg: `npm run bcmToChip GPIO1_D3`

 ### Example Functional Implementation

 Below is example typescript code that would implement the algorithm above.